Puotek/arma-config-plugin/README.md

 Run `buildDownloads` configuration or gradle task

-Console might say error, but your plugin build should be in your `User/Downloads` folder
+Console might say error, but your plugin build should be in your `User/Downloads` folder.
 Install it manually using

 <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>